aj-git02/COL100-assignments/README.md

-# COL100-assignments and thier solutions
+# COL100-assignments and their solutions
 for posterity